usnistgov/semantic-segmentation-unet/README.md

 - `number_classes`: you need to specify the number of classes being segmented so the network knows how to format the output.
 The input labels are integers indicating the classes.
 However, under the hood tensorflow needs a one-hot encoding of the class, so this tells the model how to expand the input label into a one-hot encoding of the class id.
 - `test_every_n_steps`: typically, you run test/validation every epoch.
 However, I am often building models with very small amounts of data (e.g. 500 images).
 With an actual batch size of 32, that allows me 15 gradient updates per epoch.
 The model does not change that fast, so I impose a fixed global step count between test so that I don't spend all of my GPU time running the test data.
 A good value for this is typically 1000.
 - `early_stopping`: this is an integer specifying the early stopping criteria.
 If the model test loss does not improve after this number of epochs (epoch defined as `test_every_n_steps steps` updates) training is terminated because we have moved into overfitting the training dataset.
-- `gradient_update_location`: whether to perform gradient averaging on the CPU or GPU.
-See the above discussion about GPU connection topology.
-- `restore_checkpoint_filepath`: if you provide a filepath to a previous training of the same model, the training script will load the model weights, restoring that checkpoint before continuing to train.
-The filepath to the checkpoint should be like "~/Semantic-Segmentation/UNet/model/checkpoint/model.ckpt-6" do not include the ".index", ".meta", or ".data" component of the checkpoint filepath.

 # Image Readers